Thiapalm/usbioextender/README.md

 ## Firmware

-There is no specific firmware for this board, but i have a driver developed in RUST for MCP23017, see it in [crates.io](https://crates.io/crates/mcp23017-tp)
+There is no specific firmware for this board, but i have a driver developed in RUST for MCP23017 for use in embedded environments, see it in [crates.io](https://crates.io/crates/mcp23017-tp).

+Also, you can use the IOExtender Control Center which is a software that can be used to control the I²C communication via Windows/Linux/Mac machines [iocc software](https://github.com/Thiapalm/iocc).

 ## Contribution